-Everest Base Camp(EBC) trekking in Nepal is always an attraction for the trekkers because of it’s the incredible experience to an amazing view of the highest mountains in the Himalaya.
-Mount Everest Base Camp has been a popular destination for trekking in Nepal since the very first expeditions to the Nepalese side of the Everest in 1953.
-Mount Everest towers above the Khumbu at over 8,848 m and is perhaps the most iconic symbol of challenge and adventure on Earth.
+Everest base camp refers to the opposite of the Mount Everest.
+Everest Base Camp(EBC) trekking in Nepal is always an attraction for the trekkers.
+Because of it’s an incredible experience to an amazing view of the highest mountains in the Himalaya.
+Mount Everest Base Camp has been a popular destination for trekking in Nepal.
+Since the very first expeditions to the Nepalese side of the Everest in 1953.
+Mount Everest towers above the Khumbu at over 8,848 m.
+And is perhaps the most iconic symbol of challenge and adventure on Earth.

 During EBC trek, the trekkers can hike to the summit of Kala Patthar at over 5,550 m for an unobstructed view of Everest’s windblown summit, trailing a seemingly perpetual banner of cloud and snow.
 This trekking in Nepal takes you into the heart of the Nepalese Himalaya, with awe-inspiring views of many of the world’s highest and most beautiful mountains.